Satellite Comparison - S'Cool

 Satellite Match Email:

 Observations that coincide with satellite observations will receive a ‘match’ email.
 The satellite match email summarizes both ground and satellite observations.
-Ground cloud observations helps NASA better understand satellite data even though they may not agree.
+Ground cloud observations help NASA better understand satellite data even though they may not agree.
 Discrepancies should be investigated but do not imply an error on the part of the observer.
+The NASA GLOBE Clouds team prepared this "Satellite Matching" video that explains how to read the satellite match table and how to identify discrepancies between the satellite and your observations.